rpinaa/nodejs-architecture-loopback-domain/README.md

 nodejs-architecture-loopback-domain uses three technologies:

-* [JavaScript 6] - Supported by ECMAScript 5/6 as native language.
+* Supported by ECMAScript 5/6 as native language.
-* [NodeJS 7] - Based on NodeJS 7.X architecture and environment.
+* Based on NodeJS 7.X architecture and environment.
-* [Loopback 3] - Supported by Loopback 3.X Framework to complete all business rules.
+* Supported by Loopback 3.X Framework to complete all business rules.

 ### Installation